santisq/PSCompression/docs/en-US/Get-ZipEntryContent.md

 The `Get-ZipEntryContent` cmdlet gets the content of one or more `ZipEntryFile` instances.
 This cmdlet is meant to be used with `Get-ZipEntry` as your entry point.
-The output entries from `Get-ZipEntry` cmdlet can be passed through the pipeline to this cmdlet.
+The outputted entries from `Get-ZipEntry` cmdlet can be passed through the pipeline to this cmdlet.

 ## EXAMPLES